Competences in Food Production Management

 Students will complete a three month research project in the field of food production management, supervised by an experienced member of academic staff.
 The majority of projects involve collaboration with the food industry as an industry placement within a company.

 Previous students have completed placements with Kellogg’s, Nestle and Premier Foods.
-Dedicated professional staff works on a one-to-one basis with students to help them source and prepare for the industry placement.
-Academic support is also provided throughout the process in order to maximise research outcome.
+Dedicated professional staff work on a one-to-one basis with students to help them source and prepare for the industry placement.
+Academic support is also provided throughout the process in order to maximise research outcomes.